 Key Stage 4

 All students at Lutterworth College continue with the core Physical Education programme until the end of Key Stage 4.
-During these lessons, students continue to build on the three areas for development identified in Key Stage 3 through undertaking a range of more complex and demanding physical activities.
+The yearly core focus shifts to building mental health and managing pressure in year 10 and in year 11 making active lifestyle and career choices.
+These During these lessons, students continue to build on the three areas for development identified in Key Stage 3 through undertaking a range of more complex and demanding physical activities.
 Students are encouraged to take ownerships over their learning and further develop skills in leaderships and officiating.
 Again, students continue to have access to a wide variety of recreational and competitive extracurricular activities throughout the academic year, including many inclusive sport activities.
 Students are praised for their achievement in competitive sport and for leading an active lifestyle, examples of which can be seen on our college website.

 In addition, students have a choice of level 2 examination pathways, which they can select as one of their options.
 These courses are GCSE Physical Education and Level 2 Health and Fitness.
 The GCSE Physical Education course allows students to develop their understanding of a wide range of theoretical concepts including how the body systems function to allow effective sports performance and how psychology can influence outcomes in sport.
 During these lessons’ students build a deep understanding of the key concepts through identifying the relevant aspects of a topic, followed by practical application and critical evaluation.
 For example, they will understand how to evaluate the use of performance enhancement methods, drawing their own conclusions on their effectiveness in sport.
 This process is reinforced through regular feedback and dedicated self-reflection time.
 GCSE PE students also continue to focus on the development of practical skills as part of their assessment.
 Level 2 Health and Fitness students also develop a deep understanding of key concepts; however, this is delivered through a more vocational context.
 For example, students will develop the ability to analyse information and produce a training programme for a client.
 This allows for the development of independent thinking and creativity.